 TargetRootFolder

-If you omit specifying this parameter, the PST file will be brought into a fresh folder with the imported name.
-This folder will be positioned at the root level of the mailbox, alongside default folders like the Inbox and other mailbox folders.
+If you leave this parameter blank, the PST file will be imported into a new folder with imported name located at the root level of the mailbox (the same level as the Inbox folder and the other folders in the mailbox by default).

 (left blank)